-The core value for January for Cub Scouts is positive attitude.
-This Cubmaster minute uses a story about Gandhi to demonstrate what positive attitude means.
-You could even have a few den chiefs act this out while you tell the story.
+This Cubmaster or Scoutmaster minute uses a story about Gandhi to demonstrate what being cheerful and having a positive attitude means.
+For Cub Scouts, you could even have a few den chiefs act this out while you tell the story.

-This would also work as a Scoutmaster minute for Boy Scouts.
+This would also work as a Scoutmaster minute for Scouts BSA.

 You might have heard the saying, “When life gives you lemons, make lemonade.”
 What does this mean?
 It means we should look on the bright side of life and try to make something good out of every situation.
 Sometimes things happen which don’t seem so great at first, but with a positive attitude, we can try to make the best of the situation and maybe even find some good in it.